 Since both $h^k_{\parallel k}\neq0$ and $R_{\een\parallel}\neq0$, scalar perturbations are coupled to $\varepsilon_\een$ and $p_\een$.
-It will now be demonstrated that $\bm{u}_{\een\parallel}$ is coupled to scalar perturbations, by showing that equation (\ref{basis-2}) requires that the rotation of $\bm{u}_\een$ vanishes, if the metric is of the form (\ref{decomp-hij-par}).
+It will now be demonstrated that $\bm{u}_{\een\parallel}$ is coupled to scalar perturbations, by showing that equations (\ref{basis-2}) require that the rotation of $\bm{u}_\een$ vanishes, if the metric is of the form (\ref{decomp-hij-par}).
 Differentiating (\ref{basis-2}) covariantly with respect to the index $j$ and substituting (\ref{decomp-hij-par}) yields

 Interchanging~$i$ and~$j$ and subtracting the result from~(\ref{eq:feiko1}) one gets

 By rearranging the covariant derivatives, (\ref{dR0i2-rot}) can be cast in the form

 Using the expressions for the commutator of second order covariant derivatives (Weinberg~\cite{c8}, Chapter~6, Section~5)